 It’s important that these seniors are educated in the many social and physical benefits of getting out into the world and expanding their horizons as well as improving their chances of increasing longevity and enjoying a vastly improved quality of life.

-I sincerely believe that it’s family and caregivers who should be addressing this issue with the senior in their lives.
+I sincerely believe that it’s family and caregivers who should be addressing this issue with the seniors in their lives.
 Everyone involved benefits when a senior is healthier and happier.

 ALSO READ: EXERCISE VIDEOS SENIORS CAN BENEFIT FROM